veemartx/pythonFiles/README.md

-This is a learning project for reading and writing into file using the python programming language
+This is a learning project for reading and writing files using the python programming language